seanbaxter/circle/new-circle/README.md

 >
 > -- [_Editions do not split the ecosystem_](https://doc.rust-lang.org/edition-guide/editions/index.html#editions-do-not-split-the-ecosystem)

-Even in the absence of crates, Circle's feature pragmas deliver the same value.
+Even in the absence of crates, Circle's feature directives deliver the same value.
 The headers and translation unit files (.cpp/.cxx files) in a folder are conceptually like a crate, and they are often linked together.
-The [**pragma.feature** file](#pragmafeature-file) specifies the edition for that folder's source code.
+The [feature file](#feature-files) specifies the edition for that folder's source code.
 As with Rust's editions, the decision to migrate to a new edition does not affect the source in other folders.

 ## `__future__` in Python